 [701] F [701] FIRST INTERNATIONAL OPTION CODES Option International Code On/Off Description 1 AC ON 50 Hz AC The incoming AC power cycles at 50 Hz.
-OFF 60 Hz AC The incoming AC power cycles at 60 Hz.
+OFF 60 Hz AC This is the North American standard where the incoming AC power cycles at 60 Hz.
 2 Time Base ON The timebase is the internal crystal oscillator.
 In cases of unstable AC power input, the internal crystal can be used to keep the most accurate timebase.
 OFF The timebase is the AC power input.
 The 50 or 60 Hz AC power input is normally very stable and can be used as the timebase 3 Arming Inhibit ON AC/DC Arming Inhibit with Battery Check Enabled.
-When an AC or DC Trouble is present, the system will not arm.
-This includes Keypad, Keyswitch, Automatic, and Downloading arming.
-If enabled and arming is attempted, the system will perform a system battery check as well as a battery check on all peripheral modules supported by a backup battery.
+When an AC or DC trouble is present, the system will not arm.
+This includes keypad, keyswitch, automatic, and downloading arming.
+If enabled and arming is attempted, the system will perform a System Battery check as well as a Battery Check on all peripheral modules supported by a backup battery.
 OFF Arming not Inhibited.
-The system can be armed, regardless of the presence of an AC or DC Trouble and will not check all system batteries upon arming.
-NOTE: If this option is enabled, it is strongly recommended that AC Troubles be displayed (Section [017], Option 1 ON).
-4 Latching System Tamper ON System Tampers Require Installer Reset and Inhibit Arming If any system Tamper condition occurs, the Installer Code must be entered [][8] [Installer Code] and the Tamper condition must be restored before the system can be armed.
-This includes Auto-arming and keyswitch.
-If Auto-arming is attempted with a latched tamper, the panel will not arm.
-The Auto-arm cancellation code is not transmitted however because a user did not cancel the Auto-arming sequence.
+The system can be armed, regardless of the presence of an AC or DC trouble and will not check all system batteries upon arming.
+NOTE: If this option is enabled, it is strongly recommended that AC Troubles be displayed (section [017], Option 1 ON).
+4 Latching System Tampe ON System Tampers Require Installer Reset and Inhibit Arming.
+If any system tamper condi- tion occurs, the Installer's code must be entered [] [8] [Installer Code] and the tamper condition must be restored before the system can be armed.
+This also includes auto-arming and Key- switch.
+If auto-arming is attempted with a latched tamper, the panel will not arm.
+The auto-arm Cancellation code is not transmitted however because a user did not cancel the auto-arming sequence.
 OFF System Tampers Do Not Require Installer Reset.
-If enabled, the manual bypassing of a zone will not bypass the tamper or fault states (DEOL).
+NOTE: If enabled, the manual bypassing of a zone will not bypass the tamper or fault states (DEOL).
 This feature also applies to Zone Faults.
 5 Access Code Length ON 6-digit Access Codes.
 All access codes on the system will be 6 digits in length except the Panel I.D.
 Code and the Downloading Access Code.
-System Master Code = XXXX56 XXXX = previous code, (1234) Installer Code = YYYY55 YYYY = previous code, (5555) OFF 4-digit Access Codes .
+System Master Code = XXXX56 XXXX = previous code, (1234) Installer Code = YYYY55 YYYY = previous code, (5555) OFF 4-digit Access Codes.
 All access codes on the system will be 4 digits in length.
 For any existing codes, the last 2 digits are removed.
-6 6 Busy Tone Busy Tone Detection Enabled.
-If these tones are detected, the communicator will disengage the phone line and try to place the call again following the Delay Between Dialing Attempts.p OFF Busy Tone Detection Disabled.
+6 Busy Tone ON Busy Tone Detection Enabled.
+If these tones are detected, the communicator will disenged the phone line and try to place the call again following the "Delay Between Dialing Attempt" OFF Busy Tone Detection Disabled.
 The communicator will use the standard dialing procedure for every attempt.
 7 Battery Current Charge ON High Current Battery Charge.
 Approximately 650-700 mA.
 OFF Standard Current Battery Charge.
-Approximately 350 mA.
+At approximately 350 mA.
 8 ON For Future Use